Does a pound of fat equal 3500 calories?

 Weight loss is directly related to the number of calories that goes in and out of your body.

-Therefore, understanding calories and how they work can help you lose weight.
+Therefore, understanding calories and how they work in your body can help you lose weight.

-So let's start by defining what calorie is.
+With that said, let’s start by defining what calorie is

 What Is a Calorie?

-Also, calories refer to the energy in food and what's stored by the body after it gets consumed.
+A calorie refers to the energy found in food and what is stored by the body after it gets consumed.

-But not all foods contain the equal amount of calories.
+But not all foods contain an equal amount of energy (calories).
 It differs per macronutrient: carbs, fats, and proteins.

 - Protein – 4 calories per gram